 The school will work in partnership with parents to ensure pupils stay safe online at school and at home.
 Parents will be provided with information about the school's approach to online safety and their role in protecting their children.
-Parents will be sent a copy of the Acceptable Use Agreement on entry to the school and are encouraged to go through this with their child to ensure their child understands the document and the implications of not following it.
+Parents will be sent a copy of the Acceptable Use Agreement at the start of each year and are encouraged to go through this with their child to ensure their child understands the document and the implications of not following it.